Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Test_DB_connection_steps.md

 ## 4. Deploy the Test Application Using Visual Studio Code

+> You can deploy the application via pipelines using the `Deploy Applications' code` GitHub Action.
+If you are using the pipeline, you should only [Configure Connection String](#3-configure-connection-string) to set the expected environment variable in the Web App.
+Also, in the [Setup-environment.md](Setup-environment.md), you have the instructions for the environment variables you need to set up to make the pipeline work successfully.

 1. Run `dotnet publish -c Release -o ./bin/Publish` in the `test-db-connection/test-pe-db-connection/test-db-connection/` directory.
 2. Open Visual Studio Code.
 3. Ensure **Azure Resources** and **Azure App Service** extensions are installed, otherwise, install them.